OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/module_plugin.rst

 At this point, our SimpleAdder plugin is usable within OpenMDAO.
 We could simply import the module containing it and use it in a model; but we want more than that.
-By packaging our plugin as a Python distribution, we can make it more usable by others in the OpenMDAO community.
+By packaging our plugin as a Python distribution, we can make it easy to share with others in the OpenMDAO community.
 We can give our distribution a version identifier and other :term:`metadata` that will help others determine if our plugin will meet their needs.
-We can also upload our distribution to a package index so that it can be installed via ``easy_install``, ``pip``, or ``zc.buildout``.

 .. index:: creation